Kim Soo-im: Life and work

-In 1947, Lee Kang-guk dispatched a messenger to South Korea.
-From then on, she hid Lee Kang-guk's messengers in his house several times for about a year, and in December of the same year, she helped transport Bank of Joseon notes to Seoul.
+In 1947, Yi Kang-guk dispatched a messenger to South Korea.
+From then on, she hid Yi Kang-guk's messengers in his house several times for about a year, and in December of the same year, she helped transport Bank of Joseon notes to Seoul.
 After the establishment of the South Korean government, she moved to a position as an interpreter at the U.S. Embassy in Korea.
 She also lived with an American who was an advisor to an investigative agency in the foreigner's residence, and steadily participated in social circles, rising to the ranks of socialite.

-From Spring-Autumn 1950 an anti-communist/leftist fervor gripped South Korea.
+From the spring to the autumn of 1950 an anti-communist/leftist fervor gripped South Korea.
 The government executed at least 100,000 people, often without trial, in an attempt to keep them from reinforcing and aiding North Korea.
-Kim Soo-im, a woman in a strongly patricarchal society, became one of this purge's victims.
-Kim was arrested by the authorities in early April 1950 on charges of engaging in espionage activities under Lee Kang-guk's direction while living with John Baird, having been in a romantic relationship with Lee Kang-guk, an elite communist who had studied in Germany.
+Kim Soo-im, a woman in a strongly patriarchal society, became one of this purge's victims.
+Kim was arrested by the authorities in early April 1950 on charges of engaging in espionage activities under Yi Kang-guk's direction while living with John Baird, having been in a romantic relationship with Yi Kang-guk, an elite communist who had studied in Germany.
 She was accused of being "very malicious international spy".
 A search and seizure of her home uncovered three pistols, 180 rounds of ammunition, and numerous classified materials intended for North Korea.
 Her most serious crime was passing information on the withdrawal of American troops in 1949 to North Korea.
 She was sentenced to death by the South Korean Army High Court-Martial on June 15 of that year, and is known to have been executed by firing squad around the outbreak of the Korean War.
 Kim was shot and buried in a field on the outside of Seoul.
 Later lower income tenements were built on this land, housing some of Seoul's poorest people.
 She is often called the Korean Mata Hari and "The Korean Seductress Who Betrayed America".